Baby Shower Questions Answered

 I advise my clients to target having the registry mostly completed 6-8 weeks before your baby shower.
 This is when invitations typically go out so you want your registry to be ready as soon as people start buying gifts.

-If you are running out of time and need some help fast - you can use our Baby Gear Library to quickly make decisions or have us build your registry for you with our Baby Planning Services!
+If you are running out of time and need some help fast - you can have me build your registry for you with our Baby Planning Services!

 How do I get people to buy from my baby registry?